stefanches7/ai-ready-datasets/README.md

 ## Step 1: Clone this Template Repository

 This repository is a template repository.
-This means you can hit the green "Use this template" button to use it as a template to start a new BioHackrXiv Publication:
+This means that you can hit the green "Use this template" button (after logging in) to use it as a template to start a new BioHackrXiv Publication:

 ![Screenshot of the green "Use this template" button.](paper/use-this-template.png)